 Cache-Controlheader is not yet present.

-HTTP Client hints are a set of request headers that provide useful information about the client such as device type and network conditions, and allow the server to optimize what it serves for those conditions ([RFC8942]).
+HTTP Client hints are a set of request headers that provide useful information about the client such as device type and network conditions, and allow servers to optimize what is served for those conditions.

 Accept-CHheader field or an equivalent HTML

-- Servers can ask the client to remember the set of Client Hints that the server supports for a specified period of time, to enable delivery of Client Hints on subsequent requests to the server’s origin ([RFC6454]).
+Servers can ask the client to remember the set of Client Hints that the server supports for a specified period of time, to enable delivery of Client Hints on subsequent requests to the server's origin.

 A number that indicates the layout viewport width in CSS pixels.
 The provided pixel value is a number rounded to the smallest following integer (i.e. ceiling value).

-Widthrequest header field is a number that indicates the desired resource width in physical pixels (i.e. intrinsic size of an image).
-The provided pixel value is a number rounded to the smallest following integer (i.e. ceiling value).
+A number that indicates the desired resource width in physical pixels (i.e. intrinsic size of an image).

 ETag, but easier to calculate in some environments.
 Conditional requests using